Anton de Franckenpoint

 Anton de Franckenpoint (known as Langer Anton, "Long Anton"; fl.
-16th century AD) was the first verified person to reach 8 ft, or more in height.
-Anton was working as a personal guard of Christian von Braunschweig-Wolfenbüttel.
+16th century AD) (died 1596) was the first verified person to reach 8 ft, or more in height.
+Anton was working as a personal guard of Christian, Duke of Brunswick-Lüneburg.

 Skeleton

 In 1810, his skeleton was added to the Museum Anatomicum in Marburg.
 His skeleton is not complete, one arm is missing, his shoulder blades are not connected, his breastbones are missing, and his feet are made of cork.